badger777/object-search-with-quadtree/README.md

 ![screenshot](readme_media/screenshot.png)
 Implement the algorithm of the paper [A Quadtree-based Spatial Object Search Scheme](https://www.ijcse.com/docs/INDJCSE20-11-02-109.pdf).
-In the paper, I implemented the algorithm using Java Swing, but this time I implemented the algorithm using a Jupyter notebook.
+In the paper, I implemented the algorithm using Java Swing, but this time I implemented the algorithm using a Jupyter Notebook.

 ### Built With

 * Python 3.7.7
   * Jupyter Notebook 6.0.3
-  * pillow 7.2
+  * Pillow 7.2
   * opencv-python 4.3.0
   * numpy 1.19
   * matplotlib 3.2.2